-He was humiliated, standing alone in a room full of people who had stolen access to his most private and intimate insecurities, and they’d found them funny.
+He was humiliated, standing alone in a room full of people who had stolen access to his most private and intimate insecurities, and found them funny.
 Not one had been touched by his feelings, his vulnerabilities, his honesty.
-It was all just one big.
 He was just a joke to them.
 Through the blur, he battled to make out actual faces, and just saw a laughing shaking blob of shapes, pointing hands, and open mouths.

-And he wondered if it was easier to think of them as a demon instead of everyone he knew.
+And he wondered if it was easier to think of them as a sea of demons, instead of everyone he knew.

-What felt like minutes passed as he stood frozen to the spot, terrified that if he moved forward, he would attack the demon, or if he moved away it would attack him.
+What felt like minutes passed as he stood frozen to the spot, terrified that if he moved forward, he would attack them, or if he moved away they would attack him instead.

 Eventually, he realised that he was still standing in the doorway, holding the door open and as quickly as he could he stepped back and slammed it shut.
 His first instinct was to run, to hide, but then he thought,

 So he started walking back to his car and jumped when a hand touched his shoulder.

 “Hey man, where are you going?”